seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 from seldonian.utils.io_utils import load_pickle
 from seldonian.utils.stats_utils import weighted_sum_gamma
-from seldonian.RL.RL_runner import run_trial_given_agent_and_env
+from seldonian.RL.RL_runner import (create_env,
+    create_agent,run_trial_given_agent_and_env)
 {% endhighlight python %}
 </p>

 <p>
 Now we will set up the parameters for the experiments, such as the data fractions we want to use and how many trials at each data fraction we want to run.
 Each trial in an experiment is independent of all other trials, so parallelization can speed experiments up enormously.
 Set <code class='highlight'>n_workers</code> to however many CPUs you want to use.
-The results for each experiment we run will be saved in subdirectories of results_dir. <code class='highlight'>n_episodes_for_eval</code> determines how many episodes are used for evaluating the performance and failure rate.
+The results for each experiment we run will be saved in subdirectories of <code class='highlight'>results_dir</code>.
+Change this variable as desired. <code class='highlight'>n_episodes_for_eval</code> determines how many episodes are used for evaluating the performance and failure rate.

 {% highlight python %}
 if __name__ == "__main__":
     # Parameter setup
-    run_experiments = Ture
+    run_experiments = True
     make_plots = True
     save_plot = False
     performance_metric = 'J(pi_new)'